SHinGo-Koba/tutorial-terraform-aws/advanced_module/README.md

 # tutorial-terraform-aws

-Terraform definitions in this directory are for creating a simple AWS infrastructure with a VPC, subnets, security groups, and an EC2 instance.
+Terraform definitions in this directory are for creating a simple AWS infrastructure with a VPC, subnets, security groups, and an EC2 instance with modules.

 See a diagram below to understand the infrastructure that will be created.